-Each project on the project lists show the results of the initial evaluation in the columns described below:
+Each project on the Draft Project Evaluation Matrix shows the results of the initial evaluation in the columns described below:

 Addresses a Gap?
 (Yes or No)

 A gap is defined as missing facilities or connections in the sidewalk system, the bicycle network or roadway connections, and densely populated areas without transit service.
 The following figures from the Existing and Future Conditions report will guide this determination of whether a gap exists: